buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: 1 hour

 A Large quasi-real, Saurovall-like creature appears on the ground in an unoccupied space of your choice within range.
-You decide the creature's appearance, and it appears with a saddle, bit, and bridle.
+You decide the creature' \*\*s appearance, and it appears with a saddle, bit, and bridle.
 Any equipment created by the spell vanishes in a puff of smoke if it is carried more than 3 meters away from the steed.
 For the duration, you or a creature of your choice can ride the steed.
 The creature uses the statistics for a Riding Saurovall, except it has a speed of 30 meters and can travel 15 kilometers in an hour, or 20 kilometers at a fast pace.
 When the spell ends, the steed gradually fades, giving the rider 1 minute to dismount.
 The spell ends if you use an Action to dismiss it or if the steed takes damage.

 **For each Magic Critical Success** obtained in the Magic Check, the duration increases by one hour or you create one additional mount.